• Skip to primary navigation

 Each seed has a boost of nutrients to feed it as it germinates and grows into a seedling.
 Seeds that are planted too deep will struggle to reach the soil surface and may run out of nutrients.
 If the spout doesn’t reach the surface and receive light, it will die beneath the soil.
 If the sprout does manage to break through, the struggle can weaken the seedling.

-Solution: Refer to the seed package for correct depth to plant the seeds.
+Solution: Refer to the seed package for correct planting depth to sow the seeds.
 Generally, plant seeds at a depth that is twice the size of the seed.
 For example, if your seed is 1/4-inches wide, plant it about 1/2-inch deep.
 It is better to sow seeds too shallow than too deep.

 Try not to compress the soil over the seeds as you sow them.
 The soil should be firm enough to hold in moisture, but not so compacted that the seedling can’t break through.